kospiotr/kospiotr.github.io/_posts/2016-09-17-ng2-uikit-spa-app.md

 This is actually because we didn't povided all required scripts (dependencies) yet.

-Install jquery and uikit runtime dependencies as a npm module:
+Need to install runtime dependencies. uikit is already installed, however it requires also jQuery.
+Install jquery runtime dependencies as a npm module and save it using `--save` :

 ```
-npm install jquery uikit --save
+npm install jquery --save
 npm install imports-loader --save-dev
 ```